Zadar, 12-15 September, 2019

 25-28 July, 2019

 Professor of Developmental Neurobiology

 My research focus is on the cerebral cortical development.
 It seeks to decipher how cerebral cortical neural cell fates are determined (with special attention in the earliest generated cells in the subplate and in the large pyramidal cells of layer 5), and how development of cortical functional specialisation (arealization) is determined by genetic and environmental factors.
 The arealization of the mammalian cortex is controlled by a combination of intrinsic factors that are expressed within or near the cortex, and external signals, some of which are mediated through thalamic input.
 Members of my research group study the generation of cortical neurons and development of the cortical connectivity in this context.

-I am very enthusiastic about medical education (teaching contact hours over 150/year).
+I am very enthusiastic about medical education.
 My departmental teaching contributes to the pre-clinical training of medical and biomedical students.
 I give lectures and seminars in the 1st BM course mainly in the field of neurosciences; on the anatomy and development of the human central nervous system.
 Since 2000, I have been organizing the neuroanatomy practical classes for 2nd year medical students and contributing with more specialized lectures and seminars for the FHS (3rd year medical students) and M.Sc.
 Degree in Neuroscience Course.
 I also teach on the Principles of Clinical Anatomy Course for 3rd year medics.
 I have been representing Neuroscience in the Departmental Teaching Committee since 2009.
 I was awarded the Medical Sciences Teaching Excellence Award in 2010.